 If you’re a landlord or tenant wishing to end a lease, it’s important to be familiar with a notice to vacate.
-In this article, we’ll explain what a notice to vacate is and when it is us.
+In this article, we’ll explain what a vacate notice is and when it is used.
 Plus, we’ll provide you with a template that makes it easy to write your own notice.

 What is a Notice to Vacate?